 The number of freelancers who work with large corporations more than doubled in 10 years.
-Freelance work is not just about meeting the needs of the employee.
+This gig economy statistic shows that freelance work is not just about meeting the needs of the employee.
 Corporations also benefit from working with freelancers.
 It is cost-effective.
 There is a diverse candidate pool.
 There is a large number of varied skills.
 As corporations continue to use freelancers, demand for these types of workers will only increase.

 The gig economy is not just a place to make a few extra dollars.
 People rely on it as a steady source of income.
 Because people are relying on it, it is not likely to go anywhere any time soon.
 As it becomes a more reliable source of income, more people will join the gig economy.

 Freelance work is a very popular source of income inside and out of the U.S. Because most freelance work is done through gig economy apps, people across the world can be hired to work on projects for businesses in different countries.
 This kind of reach makes freelancing a popular option for skilled workers everywhere.

 Speaking of popularity outside of the U.S., the EU is seeing even faster growth in the gig economy.
 Some countries experiencing high unemployment rates may be more likely to turn to the gig economy to provide a more stable source of income or, at the very least, to find extra work that will help ease the effects of long periods of unemployment.